lwtnn/lwtnn/CONTRIBUTING.md

 Any error in this process will cause the script to return a nonzero exit code.

-The unit tests are run automatically by Travis CI, and are listed in the `script:` section of `.travis.yml`.
+The unit tests are run automatically by GitHub Actions, and are listed in `.github/workflows/ci.yml`.

 [1]: https://github.com/lwtnn/lwtnn/wiki
 [2]: https://github.com/lwtnn/lwtnn/issues